turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-static-exception/index.md

 ---
 title: Create a Static Exception to a Guardrails Policy
-Sidebar_label: Create a Static Exception to a Guardrails Policy
+Sidebar_label: Create a Policy Exception
 ---